-The archeological site of Tulum is spectacularly situated on a cliff top, majestically overlooking a palm-fringed beach and the turquoise Caribbean sea.
+The archaeological site of Tulum is spectacularly situated on a cliff top, majestically overlooking a palm-fringed beach and the turquoise Caribbean Sea.

 Once you have toured around the Mayan structures, you may like to descend the cliff path to cool off in the sea below.